 This weekend, Justin Stoddard brought up Arthur Koestler’s views on faith, in the context of Mises on human action.
 The discussion at first struck me as tangential to the main thrust of the first chapter of Human Action, which we both read as part of an attempt at a tandem, co-ordinated reading.
 But considering that in that first chapter Mises tries to mark the differences between praxeology, the theory of action, and other domains of thought, such as psychology, epistemology, metaphysics, etc., and that faith would normally be thought to reside somewhere in these other domains, perhaps it is not so tangential.
 Perhaps it is a good prefatory discussion.

-Like Justin, the common maxim that warns us that you “cannot reason a person out of a position that person did not reason himself into” is obviously false.
+Like Justin, I see that the common maxim that warns us that you “cannot reason a person out of a position that person did not reason himself into” is obviously false.
 It may be that I did not “reason myself into” the religion of my family; it was “in the air,” a part of my heritage as much as the house I lived in the and the forest nearby: I did reason myself out of it, though.

 Most people never accomplish any task of a similar nature.
 They fall into a religion, or an ideology, like they fall into love: the object of adoration was near at hand, and quite serviceable, and seemed willing to reciprocate and meet some basic needs of the psyche.
 Most people become liberals or conservatives in this way, and I’m sure some libertarians are born this way, too.